-- 1. Direct-fired air handlers may only be utilized where: - 1.1 Serving Process Areas; - 1.2 Permissible by Codes; - 1.3 Do not serve or are located in an environment where there is a potential for an explosive atmosphere; and - 1.4 Do not serve an area where the ventilation is such that carbon monoxide could build up (ventilation requirements not to be increased to allow for use of the direct-fired air handlers). - 2.
-Gas direct fired unit heaters are not permissible. - 3.
+- 1.3 Do not serve or are located in an environment where there is a potential for an explosive atmosphere; and - 1.4 Do not serve an area where the ventilation is such that carbon monoxide could build up (ventilation requirements not to be increased to allow for use of the direct-fired air handlers). - Gas direct fired unit heaters are not permissible. - 3.
 All indirect gas fired heaters shall have a minimum efficiency of 80%.